-This simple DIY plant hanger is perfect for spring.
-It costs less than $2 and takes 15 minutes to make.
+This simple macrame plant hanger DIY is perfect for spring.
+This simple macrame plant hanger tutorial costs less than $2 and takes 15 minutes to make.
 Whip up several to put near every window in your home.

 Once you get the hang of it, you will be whipping out these babies left and right.
 They make excellent gifts!